To Footer

 Selected Topics in Architectural Technology (Topic)

-The subject matter of this course may vary from semester to semester as new technology is developed and new issues evolve and/or to address local architectural issues.
-This course may be repeated with different topics to a maximum of six credit hours.
+Provides instruction that varies from semester to semester as new technology is developed and new issues evolve and/or to address local architectural issues.
+Note: May be repeated with different topics to a maximum of six credit hours.
 Lecture: 1-3 credits (15-45 contact hours).

 Pre-requisite: Consent of instructor.